-If after completion of the last Entity on a logical track more data is to be recorded on the next logical track, then and only then, at least 11 EOTR Blocks shall be recorded after this last Entity on the logical track, else EOD Blocks (see 14.4) shall be recorded.
+If after completion of the last Entity on a logical track, no more data is to be recorded on the next logical track, then at least 11 EOTR Blocks shall be recorded on the logical track after this last Entity, and the next logical track starts with at least 11 EOD Blocks (see 14.4).

-The Data Field of an EOTR Block is not specified by this Standard and shall be ignored in interchange.
+The Data Field of an EOTR Block is not specified by this ECMA Standard and shall be ignored in interchange.